-The best way to continually develop self-awareness is to learn to look at yourself objectively and to try and see yourself as others see you or perceive you.
-The more self-aware you are, the more you can improve upon and make changes in your life.
+The best way to continually develop self-awareness is to learn to look at yourself objectively and to try and see yourself as others see or perceive you.
+The more self-aware you are, the more you can improve and make changes in your life.

 - Allen, S. (2019, February 13).
 7 Simple Grounding Techniques For Calming Down Quickly.
 Retrieved from https://drsarahallen.com/7-ways-to-calm/